Web-hacker/RAG-API/README.md

 - **Indexing Limit**: The current version of the system stores documents in-memory (or a file-based index).
 For large-scale deployments, additional optimization or storage strategies (e.g., a database) may be required.

 ### Limitations:
-- **OpenAI API**: This project relies on OpenAI's GPT models.
-Ensure you have an API key and your usage is within the limits of the OpenAI API.
+- **Openrouter API**: This project relies on Openrouter's hosted deepseek models.
+Ensure you have an API key and your usage is within the limits of the Openrouter API.

 - **Hardware Resources**: Text embedding and search can be resource-intensive, especially for large documents and queries.
 Ensure the machine running this service has adequate memory and processing power.